 - Need to find better ways of measuring success of UA programs moving away from coverage to usage and quality of service - The question then becomes are people able to use the access they have?
-Or is climbing a tree the only way they can get service?
-And does this count towards meeting UAS goals? - Is Broadband defined differently in urban areas as opposed to rural areas? - What are the allowed contention ratios? - UAS goals will continue to rise with technology & service development - towards e-Inclusion - Focus shifts away from simple access to: - Bandwidth/speed, ICT capacity/ability, Applications/services
+They need reasonable access to broadband.
+This should not entail climbing a tree to be closer to the access point as the only way they can get service? - Is Broadband defined differently in urban areas as opposed to rural areas?

+- What are the allowed contention ratios? - UAS goals will continue to rise with technology & service development - towards e-Inclusion - Focus shifts away from simple access to: - Bandwidth/speed, ICT capacity/ability, Applications/services

-- Successful UA programs and funds are characterized by: - Clearly defined objectives, strategies/plans derived from public consultation with all stakeholders, taking into account the national ICT agenda; - Clear and unambiguous legal and regulatory framework - Well defined role of the regulator and administrator of universal access fund programs; - Clearly defined and transparent process and procedures for requesting and obtaining subsidies; - Strong and continued political and administrative support - An environment that facilitates & actively promotes the deployment of new services & technologies;
+- Successful UA programs and funds are characterized by: - Clearly defined objectives, strategies/plans derived from public consultation with all stakeholders, taking into account the national ICT agenda; - Clear and unambiguous legal and regulatory framework - Well defined role of the regulator and administrator of universal access fund programs;

+- Clearly defined and transparent process and procedures for requesting and obtaining subsidies; - Strong and continued political and administrative support - An environment that facilitates & actively promotes the deployment of new services & technologies;